US, Partner nations strengthen ties during multilateral medical event

 |0

-This work, US, Partner nations strengthen ties during multilateral medical event [Image 3 of 3], by SrA Jared Lovett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US, Partner nations strengthen ties during multilateral medical event, by SrA Jared Lovett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.